Reginald Mount: Second World War

 Some time after 1941, he worked on a series of posters probably intended for export to the Soviet Union (they were accompanied by Russian text).
 The example pictured shows a hand, representing the merchant navy carrying a Hawker Hurricane to the USSR, to reinforce the Soviet air force.

 Several of his wartime works depict an anthropomorphised, cartoon-style incendiary bomb, 'Fire-bomb Fritz'.

+Post-war career

 Mount was subsequently a founding member of the Artist Partners agency, which was established in 1950 by the agent Donovan Candler in Lower John Street, Soho, London.
 Mount continued to work in partnership with Eileen Evans.
 In the 1950s and 1960s, their 'Mount/Evans studio' became closely associated with the post-war Central Office of Information, producing designs for a wide variety of government agencies.
 Mount also designed the cinema poster for the British comedy film The Ladykillers.